How big is the problem?

 New and young drivers are especially susceptible because they’ve logged less time on the road and had less experience to draw from and react.
 There are many types of distractions.

 - Using a navigation system, radio, CD player, or MP3 player

 Driving is a complex skill, one that must be practiced to be learned well.
 Teenagers’ lack of driving experience, together with risk-taking behavior, puts them at heightened risk for crashes.

 Teen drivers have the highest crash statistics over any other group of drivers, and we need to fight this preventable epidemic.

 Parents, you play a critical role in teen driver safety, by setting the example and showing them the correct way to focus on driving.
 It’s important to talk with your teen and set clear expectations.
 This is one time they shouldn’t get a pass for a minor infraction; their safety is more important.
 Some choices can’t be reversed.

-If you need help talking to your teen about distracted driving we wrote 10 tips to help you get the conversation started here.
+If you need help talking to your teen about distracted driving, we wrote 10 tips to help you get the conversation started here.
 At Osceola Garage, we know what it is to have a teen driver on the road.
-Let’s help make it safe for all teen drivers.
+Let’s contribute to making it safe for all teen drivers.